Dan Marlowe, PhD, LMFT

 Tracie Connor, MA, LCMHC

 Tracie Connor, MA, LCMHC is a Behavioral Health Clinician for the Department of Behavioral Health.
 She is licensed by the state of North Carolina as a Clinical Mental Health Counselor.
-Tracie received her Master of Arts in Clinical Mental Health Counseling from Campbell University and a Bachelor of Arts in Communication from North Carolina State University.
-Her clinical experience includes providing psychotherapy to young adults, adults, geriatric and Veteran populations.
-Tracie also provided integrative behavioral care at the Campbell University Health Center.
+Tracie received her Master of Arts in Mental Health Counseling from Campbell University, and a Bachelor of Arts in Communication from North Carolina State University.
+Her past clinical experience includes providing integrated behavioral health care within a primary care setting and psychotherapy services for adults, geriatric and veteran populations.
 In her current role, Tracie provides psychotherapy to health professional graduate students at Campbell University.
-She is passionate about mindfulness-based care and the relationship between neuroscience and mental health care.
+Tracie specializes in treating anxiety, depression, ADHD, life transitions, grief and stress, and uses a variety of treatment modalities including CBT, Solution-Focused, and Person-centered therapy.
+She is passionate about providing high quality care through education, collaboration and goal-setting with clients to achieve desired goals.

-Erin Suwattana, M.Ed., LCMHC-A is a Behavioral Health Clinician for the Department of Behavioral Health.
-She is licensed by the state of North Carolina as a Clinical Mental Health Counselor Associate.
+Erin Suwattana, M.Ed., LCMHC, is a Behavioral Health Clinician for the CUSOM Department of Behavioral Health.
+She is licensed by the state of North Carolina as a Clinical Mental Health Counselor.
 Erin received her Master of Education in Clinical Mental Health Counseling from North Carolina State University and a Bachelor of Arts in Spanish and International Studies from the University of North Carolina at Chapel Hill.
 Before pursuing a counseling career, Erin worked in nonprofit administration and sociolinguistic research.
-Her counseling experience includes working with graduate students facing anxiety, stress, depression, trauma, grief and relationship concerns.
+Her counseling experience includes working with graduate students facing anxiety, stress, depression, trauma, grief, and relationship concerns.
 Erin is an EMDR Trained Therapist.
 She is passionate about helping students find both practical strategies for feeling better and insight into themselves.

 Teresa Butrum, AS